Invitation from our Lay Leader

 - The Council is comprised of the pastors, the chair and vice-chair, the lay leader, the three pillar chairs and the heads of the administrative committees (Finance, SPR, Trustees).

-- Typically meets six times a year on the fourth Tuesday at 7pm of odd months.
+- Typically meets six times a year.

 We have three core pillars in which all of the major ministries of the church are organized: Connect (Worship), Discipleship (Bible Study/Missions) and Foundations (Preschool/Children/Youth).